 Classes

-User-defined types allow users of a programming language to extend the fundamental types and create their own customized types.
-C++ allows us to create our own types called classes.
-For any class, we can create objects of that class and create operations manipulating such objects.
+User-defined types allow users of a programming language to extend the fundamental types and create customized types.
+C++ allows us to create types called classes.
+For any class, we can create objects of that class and create operations manipulating these objects.
 Although classes also support information hiding, they are different from namespaces.
 Classes are datatypes.
 We can instantiate multiple objects of these types.
 Namespaces cannot be instantiated as objects.

-The class hierarchy, an important feature of object-oriented programming is supported in C++.
+The class hierarchy, an important feature of object-oriented programming, is supported in C++.
 Through inheritance, it facilitates modular and hierarchical organization.
 This enables us to define new classes based on the existing class.
 The new class is called the derived class or subclass.
 The existing class from which the subclass is derived is known as the superclass or base class.
 The derived class inherits methods from the base class.
 It may also add new methods or override existing base class methods.

 Templates